 Committed energy savings are reported upon approval of the Energy Reduction Plan and are based on modeling results of recommended measures as described above.
 Installed energy savings are reported upon installation of recommended measures and are based on modeling results.
 Unless significant changes to the scope of work occurred during construction, installed savings will be equal to committed savings.
-Verified savings are reported at the end of the performance period (for Existing Buildings) and are based on twelve (12) months of post-retrofit utility bills compared to pre-retrofit utility bills used during Energy Reduction Plan development, or at the end of the Commissioning process (for new construction) and may vary from committed/installed savings.
+Verified savings are reported at the end of the performance period (for Existing Buildings) and are based on twelve (12) months of post-retrofit utility bills compared to pre-retrofit utility bills used during Energy Reduction Plan development.
+For New Construction, verified savings are not currently reportedor at the end of the Commissioning process (for new construction) and may vary from committed/installed savings.
 Note that only installed savings are reported on New Jersey's Clean Energy Quarterly Financial and Energy Savings Reports.